FAQ

 better understand the risk profile of this asset class, and possibly be used in risk and pricing models.
 This

-can help assessing the risks of investing in emerging markets for private investors, especially when
+can help assess the risks of investing in emerging markets for private investors, especially when

 investing alongside MDBs/DFIs, thus potentially helping mobilize private capital into these markets during